ZacharySantamaria/Control/README.md

 - [ ] Need to add the insecure database
 - [ ] Figure out how to salt passwords
 - [ ] Consider adding if a .con exist in the directory it will find it itself.

+# Consider moving to something without having to manage memory allocation.